gitleaks/gitleaks/README.md

 # Unique identifier for this rule
 id = "awesome-rule-1"
 # Short human readable description of the rule.
-description = "awsome rule 1"
+description = "awesome rule 1"
 # Golang regular expression used to detect secrets.
 Note Golang's regex engine
 # does not support lookaheads.
 regex = '''one-go-style-regex-for-this-rule'''